KVSlab/morphMan/docs/source/manipulate_area.rst

 `ID C0002 <http://ecm2.mathcs.emory.edu/aneuriskdata/download/C0002/C0002_models.tar.gz>`_
 from the Aneurisk database.
 For the commands below we assume that there is a file `./C0002/surface/model.vtp`, relative to where you execute the command.

 For changing the area you first need to define which segment you want to alter.
-For ``manipulate_area.py`` there are three choices you can set with ``--region-of-interest``:
+For ``morphman-area`` there are three choices you can set with ``--region-of-interest``:

  * ``manual``: Manual selection, based on clicking on a surface